dhruv-agg/gatsby-blog/content/blog/think-next/index.md

 date: "2024-02-21T23:46:37.121Z"
 ---

-# Think next when you write that for loop!

 If you've worked with Python before, you've probably come across this code snippet in various forms.

 ```python
 numbers = [1, 2, 3, 4, 5]
 sum_result = 0